Harry Van Der Saag

-Harry Eric Van der Saag (born 29 October 1999) is an Australian professional footballer who plays as a right-back for the Marconi Stallions in the Australian Championship.
+Harry Eric Van der Saag (born 29 October 1999) is an Australian professional footballer who plays as a right-back for Rockdale Ilinden in the NPL NSW.

 Early life

 Van der Saag was born on 29 October 1999 in Wahroonga, and later raised in Narrabeen.
 He took interest initially in rugby league before transitioning into football at the age of 12.
 He also took interest in surfing and golf as hobbies.
 Van der Saag joined his first football club with Collaroy Cromer Strikers in their juniors' age group.
 He takes inspiration from Michael Jordan for his determination and strong mentality.

 Club career

 Sydney FC

 Van der Saag began his football career at Manly United before joining Sydney FC Academy at the age of 16.
 He made his unofficial debut on 30 July 2019 in a friendly match against Paris Saint-Germain, where he was tasked with marking Kylian Mbappé.
 Sydney FC fell to a 3–0 defeat.

 Van der Saag made his competitive debut as a substitute on 14 December 2019 in a 1–0 league win against Central Coast Mariners.
 His starting debut came on 4 January 2020 in a 2–1 win over Adelaide United at Jubilee Stadium.
 He then signed his first professional contract with Sydney FC on a two-year deal within a week later.
 In the next meeting against the Mariners, Van der Saag scored his first league goal, including an assist for Marco Tilio, in a 3–0 victory on 23 February 2020.

 Van der Saag won his first title with the club, the A-League Premiership, by the end of the season.
 He was an unused substitute in Sydney FC's record fifth Championship after defeating Melbourne City in the 2020 A-League Grand Final.
 He was released by Sydney FC in May 2022 as a result of a squad rebuild.
 Van der Saag made 35 league appearances, including two goals in total for the club.